chrismun/chrismun.github.io/_pages/about.md

 I hope to contribute of this technological scientific advancement through my research, from personal projects to group projects within academia, and through a PhD program.

-Please feel free to reach out to me to chat about the universe, to collaborate on projects, or anything else.
+Please feel free to reach out to me to chat, to collaborate on projects, or anything else.